Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 This course has three objectives:

-1. To provide conceptual tools for analyzing firms’ behavior in relation to internal organizational, strategic and management aspects, as well as the external competitive system;
+1. To provide conceptual tools for analyzing firms’ behavior about internal organization, strategy, and management, and the external competitive environment.

-2. To examine the variety of firms in terms of sector, size, and location;
+2. To examine the variety of firms by sector, size, and location.

-3. To develop capabilities in using operational tools and methodologies for analyzing and managing firms.
+3. To develop capabilities in applying operational tools and methodologies for analyzing and managing firms.

 Program

-• The first part of the course analyses the founding elements of the firm, the interaction between the firm and the external environment and the main types of firms.
+• The first part of the course analyses the fundamental elements of the firm, its interaction with the external environment and the main types of firms.

-• The second part of the course focuses on the strategic management of the company, examining business growth processes and key decisions regarding corporate and competitive strategies.
+• The second part of the course focuses on the company's strategic management, examining business growth processes and key decisions regarding corporate and competitive strategies.

-• The third part of the course explores the main paths of business growth, in terms of external behaviour (internationalization processes, social responsibility) and internal organization, with the emphasis on the management of technological innovation, operational activities (purchasing, production, logistics) and markets interactions (marketing and distribution).
+• The third part explores the main paths of business growth, considering both external behaviour (internationalization processes, social responsibility) and internal organization.
+Emphasis is placed on managing technological innovation, operational activities (purchasing, production, logistics) and market interactions (marketing and distribution).

 Learning Achievements (Dublin Descriptors)

-Knowledge and understanding: students must gain adequate knowledge and an effective comprehension of business management contexts and approaches.
+Knowledge and understanding: students must gain a solid knowledge and a clear understanding of business management contexts and approaches.

-Applying knowledge and understanding: students must be able to apply acquired knowledge and analyze specific problems related to various contexts, characterized by firms of different sizes and resources, taking into account various types of competencies.
+Applying knowledge and understanding: students must be able to apply their acquired knowledge to analyze specific problems related to various contexts, considering firms of different sizes and resources while taking into account different competencies.

-Making judgments: students have to be able to use acquired knowledge both in conceptual and operational terms, with autonomous judgment capacity and exploiting various competencies in different business contexts.
+Making judgments: students should be able to use their acquired knowledge both conceptually and operationally, exercising independent judgment and applying various competencies in different business contexts.

-Communication skills: students must master the technical language of business management to communicate clearly with specialized actors (managers, experts, academics), while also developing relational and communication skills with non-specialized actors.
+Communication skills: students must master the technical language of business management to communicate effectively with specialized stakeholders (managers, experts, academics), while also developing relational and communication skills for engaging with non-specialized audiences.

 Teaching Material